Current language: English

 • Gärten der Welt

-• Seilbahn in den Gärten der Welt
+• IGA cable car in the Gärten der Welt

-Visitors enjoy the sun in the Gardens of the World.
+The Wolkenhain (cloud grove) shines colourfully in the Gardens of the World.

-Spring in the Gardens of the World
+The Wolkenhain (cloud grove) shines colourfully in the Gardens of the World.

 The Gardens of the World are part of the 51-acre Marzahn Recreational Park (Erholungspark Marzahn).
 Beautiful meadows, flower beds and walking paths extend all over the vast park grounds.